We may collect a share of sales or other compensation from the links on this page.

 Keep your core warm ✅

 Our hands and feet are the first to suffer when our core temperature starts to dip.
-By keeping warm elsewhere with waterproof and breathable jackets and clothing, a warm mid-layer fleece and full base layer we can also keep our hands warmer for longer.
+By keeping warm elsewhere with waterproof and breathable jackets and clothing, a warm mid-layer fleece, and a full base layer we can also keep our hands warmer for longer.

 These are extracts from my full guide to keeping your hands warm.